 Blossom’s Care Companions can accompany you all the way!
 Travelling away from home can be a daunting experience for someone who is elderly but when you need to travel away for a holiday or Medical Care we can help.
 Our Blossom Care Companions will travel with you and can stay in the same accommodation, or close by, so that whenever you require assistance or company they are available to help.
 As a holiday companion they can also share the experiences with you whilst providing engaging company so that you never feel alone whilst you are travelling.

-With our Waking Nights Service, a Blossom Carer will come to your home to stay overnight but they will remain awake to provide whatever assistance or monitoring is needed.
-With our sleep-in night service one of our Blossom Carer’s will sleep in your home during the night hours to provide you with peace of mind.
+With our Waking Nights Service, a Blossom carer will come to your home to stay overnight but they will remain awake to provide whatever assistance or monitoring is needed.
+With our waking night service one of our Blossom carer’s will sleep in your home during the night hours to provide you with peace of mind.

 Night Care may be required to provide a break for you or your family on a short-term basis or may also be required for longer periods.